 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to create a thread in response to the assigned topic for each forum.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to create a thread in response to the assigned topic for each discussion.
 Each thread must be 300–400 words and demonstrate course-related knowledge.
 In addition to the thread, the student is required to reply to at least 2 classmates’ threads.
 Each reply must be at least 100 words.
 (MLO: B, C, D)

 The student will craft a 2–3-page letter that imparts knowledge to a child or for the benefit of a child which provides encouragement on the journey to adulthood.
 In addition, the student must compose a 1-page reflection essay in response to provided questions.
 (MLO: B, C, D)

 The student will complete a worksheet that explores body image development during adolescence.
 The worksheet will be comprised of 3 parts: 1) a detailed description of an advertisement, 2) responses to 6 critical thinking questions, and 3) a list of resources designed to help parents as they guide their adolescents in the development of a healthy body image.
 The student must include information from both the textbook and the Bible to support his/her answers.
 The student must also include 7–10 sources in current APA format.
 (MLO: B, C, D)

 The student will complete a worksheet that examines individual differences in parenting practices and philosophies.
 The worksheet will be comprised of 3 parts: 1) an interview with a parent of an adolescent, 2) a reflective analysis of the interviewee’s parenting style, and 3) an examination of the student’s own parenting beliefs.
 (MLO: B, C, D)